informatics-isi-edu/fishspy/README.md

   rounds, _L_ is number of learning rounds, _T_ is number of testing rounds, and _R_ is number of retraining rounds.
 Specify `0` for any phase that is skipped.
+- `FISHSPY_INVALID_BINS=0,0,...,1`: For plotting, specify a list of validity flags for frame-measurement bins.
+The comma-separated list should have the same number of elements as the number of bins in the `frame_measures.csv` file.
+It will be extended with `0` values if it is too short, or truncated if it is too long.
+Each `0` says to consider the bin to contain valid data, while `1` means to ignore that bin for plotting.
+This can be used, for example, to ignore the final bin if the tip of the tail loses tracking too often and fills the plot with red marks.

 ## Help and Contact